-The Role of Calcium in Plants
+Roles of Calcium in Plants

 Calcium is an essential plant nutrient.
 It has many roles:

-Factors Affecting The Availability of Calcium to Plants
+Factors Affecting the Availability of Calcium to Plants

 Calcium forms insoluble compounds with other elements in soil, such as phosphorous.
 Calcium that is in the form of an insoluble compound is not available to plants.

 Since calcium is a positively charged ion, it is adsorbed in the soil to the surface of clay and organic particles which are negatively charged.